cocos/cocos-docs/en/engine/event/event-node.md

 > __Note__: We no longer recommend directly using the event name string to register event listeners.
 Like the example above, please do not use `node.on('mouse-down', callback, target)` to register event listeners.

 The touch event listener on the node depends on the `UITransform` component, which is only applicable to 2D UI nodes.
-If you need to implement the touch detection of 3D objects, you can refer to the document [Touch Detection of 3D Objects](event-input.md#Touch%20detection%20for%203D%20objects)
+To implement the touch detection of 3D objects, refer to the [Touch Detection of 3D Objects](event-input.md#Touch%20detection%20for%203D%20objects) documentation.

 ## Mouse event type and event object